Home

 Changes and new standards are being implemented in the name of safety but believe me it is a real godsend bringing back our game of baseball playing which the true sporting players love.

-All can beat these coming changes for new bat standards system by going all the way back to the Real Wood Bat and The Bash Brothers with their maple bats at Annex Baseball are able to proudly serve.
+All can beat these coming changes for new bat standards system by going all the way back to the Real Wood Bat.

 Batter Up---- Let's Play Ball....